 • Medicare Levy — 2% of taxable income, paid by almost all Australian taxpayers earning above the low-income threshold (~$26,000 for singles, indexed annually).
 Funds Medicare.
 Everyone pays unless explicitly exempt.

-• Medicare Levy Surcharge (MLS) — an ADDITIONAL 1–1.5% on top of the Medicare Levy, applied ONLY to higher earners (above $97k singles / $194k families) who don’t hold private hospital cover.
+• Medicare Levy Surcharge (MLS) — an ADDITIONAL 1–1.5% on top of the Medicare Levy, applied ONLY to higher earners (above $105,000 singles / $210,000 families for 2026–27) who don’t hold private hospital cover.
 Designed to push people into private cover.

 Private hospital cover gets you out of the MLS but does NOT remove the standard Medicare Levy.
-If you’re a homeowner earning above the MLS threshold, taking out Basic hospital cover effectively redirects what you’d pay in MLS to a private fund instead — same money, you get a service back.
+If you’re earning above the MLS threshold, taking out Basic hospital cover effectively redirects what you’d pay in MLS to a private fund instead — same money, you get a service back.

 What is Lifetime Health Cover loading?

-Lifetime Health Cover (LHC)is a 1999 federal policy designed to encourage Australians to take out private hospital cover earlier in life and keep it.
+Lifetime Health Cover (LHC) is a 1999 federal policy designed to encourage Australians to take out private hospital cover earlier in life and keep it.
 If you don’t hold complying hospital cover by 1 July following your 31st birthday, a 2% loading is added to your hospital-cover premium for each year you delay — up to a maximum 70% loading.

 The good news: the loading is removed after you’ve held continuous hospital cover for 10 consecutive years.
 So it’s a 10-year penalty, not a permanent one — but those 10 years can meaningfully inflate your premium.